-• EOPSLO #3 : Upon completion of the Program, the graduate will evaluate data using critical thinking skills to formulate appropriate action in response to changes in the health status of the client.
-(Knowledge-Skills and Attitude-Clinical-Objective-Measured end of RNSG 2941).
+Upon completion of the Program, the graduate will evaluate data using critical thinking skills to formulate appropriate action in response to changes in the health status of the client.

 Expected Level of Achievement (ELA): 80% of students will score 20/20 points in section 5 (Clinical Decision-Making) of RNSG 2941 Clinical Evaluation Tool.